crgeee/openam-tools/readme.md

 It uses two tools provided by OpenAM: SSOAdminTools-13.0.0 and SSOConfiguratorTools-13.0.0 which can be obtained from ForgeRock.

-# Please set the following
+# Initial steps

 ## pass
 pass is a hashed password file used to set the admin passwords in config.properties.
-The the current salt is set to "password1234!" inside the run.sh script.
+The the current salt is set to "password1234!" inside the execute.sh script.
 Change this password and generate this file for automated builds.
 You can also ignore this file if you pass the argument -p to set your admin passwords.

 Use the following line to generate a new hashed pass file:
 ```